Advance Your Screenwriting and Narrative Storytelling Skills

 The curriculum for the BFA at NYFA’s Screenwriting School includes:

-• Exclusive guest lectures from industry leaders such as screenwriters, directors, producers, actors, and more
+- Exclusive guest lectures from industry professionals such as screenwriters, directors, producers, actors, and more.

-BFA students must complete an industry internship in each of their final two semesters to help them develop their professional skills and begin to build their network.
+BFA students must complete an industry internship in each of their final two semesters to help them develop their professional skills and build their network.

 To learn more, refer to NYFA’s Course Catalog or request more information.